-Because psychologists are trained in the study of the human mind and behavior, it’s no surprise that they can offer unique perspectives in legal proceedings.
-Whether they are used to testify about the mental state of a defendant or the psychological damages inflicted on a plaintiff, psychology expert witnesses can educate the fact finder on issues that are not readily discernible by other forms of evidence.
+Psychologists are highly trained in the study of the human mind and behavior.
+So it’s no surprise that they can offer unique perspectives in legal proceedings.
+For instance, psychology experts may testify about the mental state of a defendant or the psychological damages inflicted on a plaintiff.
+Through their specialized background, psychology expert witnesses are able to educate the fact finder on issues not readily discernible by other forms of evidence.

-There is no greater judged party in a courtroom than a criminal defendant.
+In the courtroom, a criminal defendant will always be the focus for judgment.
 After all, the purpose of a criminal trial is to adjudicate a defendant’s guilt.
 In many instances, either explicitly or implicitly, psychological issues come into play.
-The most obvious situation occurs when a defendant directly puts his mental state as issue, by either by claiming that he is incompetent to stand trial or claiming he is not guilty by reason of insanity.
-During a competency hearing, psychology experts are tasked with determining whether a defendant can meaningfully participate in his defense.
+The most obvious situation occurs when a defendant directly puts their mental state at issue.
+This is done by either claiming that they’re incompetent to stand trial or not guilty by reason of insanity.
+During a competency hearing, psychology experts are tasked with determining whether a defendant can meaningfully participate in their defense.
 Although a judge makes the final determination as to competency, the decision is oftentimes reliant on the opinions of the expert witnesses.

 Psychologist experts also play an indispensable role when a defendant raises an insanity defense.
-Some jurisdictions, such as the federal courts, prohibit psychologists from stating whether a defendant did or did not possess the requisite mental state to commit the crime, as such an opinion would be considered an issue reserved for the trier of fact.
+Some jurisdictions, such as the federal courts, prohibit psychologists from stating whether a defendant did or did not possess the requisite mental state to commit the crime.
+Such an opinion would be considered an issue reserved for the trier of fact.
 However, the experts may provide observational or diagnostic opinions as to the defendant’s behavior, which can directly inform the fact finder of the ultimate issue.

-The standard of proving insanity in the legal context is different from a clinician’s, and varies throughout jurisdictions.
-Some states follow the M’Naghten test (whether a defendant understood the nature and consequences of his actions), while others look at whether the defendant was suffering from an irresistible impulse to engage in the criminal conduct.
-In either standard, a psychology expert witness can offer evidence in the form of data and studies in relation to the general issues, as well as observations and reports on the defendant specifically.
+The standard of proving insanity in the legal context is different from a clinician’s and varies throughout jurisdictions.
+Some states follow the M’Naghten test.
+This determines whether a defendant understood the nature and consequences of their actions.
+Other states look at whether the defendant was suffering from an overpowering impulse to engage in the criminal conduct.
+In either standard, a psychology expert witness can offer evidence in the form of data and studies in relation to the general issues.
+Psychology experts can also offer observations and reports on the defendant specifically.

 A psychology expert is not only helpful in the all-or-nothing, insanity defense context.
-A defendant who is deemed competent to stand trial and who may not be able to successfully argue an insanity defense can still raise mental health arguments that can affect the case’s outcome.
-A defendant may argue that he committed the offense while suffering from a significantly reduced mental capacity that substantially contributed to the commission of the offense.
+There could be a scenario where a defendant is deemed competent to stand trial.
+But this defendant can still raise mental health arguments that could impact the case’s outcome.
+A defendant may argue that they committed the offense while suffering from a significantly reduced mental capacity that substantially contributed to the commission of the offense.
 Likewise, at sentencing, evidence of a diminished mental capacity may also increase the defendant’s chances of receiving a more lenient sentence.

-Overall, psychology expert witnesses can offer an inner look into the minds of the parties, which can ultimately assist the trier of fact in coming to a decision.
-Whether in the criminal or civil context, a psychologist can help any case that hinges on the mental conditions of either the plaintiff or defendant.
+Overall, psychology expert witnesses can offer an inner look into the minds of the parties.
+This can ultimately assist the trier of fact in coming to a decision.
+Whether in the criminal or civil context, a psychologist can help cases hinging on the mental conditions of either the plaintiff or defendant.